spatie/laravel-backup/README.md

 php artisan db:backup
 ```

-The dump-file will be placed in storage/db-dumps or the folder you specified in the config.
+The dump-file will be placed in the directory you specified in the config-file.

 ## Testing